dashpay/docs/wallets/electrum/send-receive.rst

 =========

 You can view your receiving addresses by clicking the **Receive** tab.
-Double-click the **Receiving address, then copy it to the clipboard by clicking the Copy to clipboard icon.
+Double-click the **Receiving address**, then copy it to the clipboard by clicking the Copy to clipboard icon.
 If you intend to use the address repeatedly, you can also enter a description click Save to store the address in the Requests list.
 Clicking an address in the list will